The stochastic gravitational wave background from QCD phase transition in the framework of higher-order GUP: Modified QCD sources of SGWB

-From Fig.~\ref{fig6}, one can see that introducing the parameter $\beta$ causes the SGWB peak frequency to decrease while slightly enhancing the energy density ${\Omega _{{\rm{gw}}}}{h^2}$.
-Specifically, the black solid curve represents the scenario without GUP correction, showing a peak around 100 nHz, detectable by SKA, IPTA, and NANOGrav.
-However, the detectability by IPTA and NANOGrav is marginal, as only a small portion of the spectrum enters their sensitivity bands.
-For $\beta =1$, blue dashed curve shows the peak frequency is noticeably reduced to approximately $50$ nHz, substantially improving the detectability of the SGWB by SKA, IPTA, and NANOGrav.
-Under an idealized large GUP correction, $\beta =7$, the peak of the red dot-dashed curve is significantly shifted downward to around $10$ nHz, leading to optimal detection conditions in SKA, IPTA, EPTA and NANOGrav.
+In figure~\ref{fig6}, we examine the impact of different values of the deformation parameter ${\beta_0}$ on the SGWB spectrum.
+First, we need to discuss the range of ${\beta_0}$.
+As shown in previous studies~\cite{Luo:2023rhk,Luo:2024vdd}, the parameter ${\beta_0}$ of the higher-order GUP~(\ref{eq1}) has been constrained using various theoretical approaches and observational data in the range of $10^{9}$ to $10^{90}$, which leads to the range of deformation parameter ${\beta_0}$ between $10^{-61}$ and $10^{20}$, depending on the specific approach and dataset~\cite{Tawfik:2015rva,Guo:2015ldd}.
+This wide range offers significant flexibility in exploring phenomenological implications.
+In this analysis, we therefore consider three representative values.
+For ${\beta_0}=0$, the black solid curve represents the scenario without GUP corrections, showing a peak around $100$ nHz, detectable by SKA, IPTA, and NANOGrav.
+However, detectability by IPTA and NANOGrav is marginal, as only a small portion of the spectrum overlaps their sensitivity bands.
+For the case ${\beta_0}=1$, a representative value commonly adopted in the GUP literature, the blue dashed curve indicates that the peak frequency is significantly shifted downward to around $50$ nHz, substantially improving the detectability by SKA, IPTA, and NANOGrav.
+This choice provides a clear illustration of how even moderate quantum gravity corrections can enhance the observational prospects.
+In an intentionally idealized scenario with a relatively large GUP correction (${\beta_0} =7$), the red dot-dashed curve further shifts the peak downward to approximately $10$ nHz, thus becoming optimally detectable by all four considered experiments.
 This scenario indicates that a larger GUP parameter allows the SGWB signal to be confirmed by a wider range of detectors.
 Nevertheless, considering theoretical expectations that the GUP parameter should be very small, the most plausible scenario is that SGWB with realistic GUP effects will be detected by SKA, IPTA, and NANOGrav.